"This Post contains affiliate links; we earn commissions if you shop through the links on this page."

 How do you do that?

-It’s simple and easy to complete especially with the WordPress Block editor.
+It’s simple and easy to complete, especially with the WordPress Block editor.

-Whether you’re creating a new WordPress page/post or modifying an existing post/page to display your donation form, the process is the same and simple.
+Whether creating a new WordPress page/post or modifying an existing post/page to display your donation form, the process is the same and simple.

 On your WordPress block editor, click on the + sign and type in WPForms into the “search for block” field.